top of page

 The term can also be used to describe something that has the effect of causing such an action.
 Incitement can be verbal or nonverbal, it can be direct or indirect.
 The term is often used in the context of inciting violence, riots, or rebellion, but it can also be used more generally to describe any action or behavior that is intended to provoke or encourage a particular response or reaction.
 For example, a political speech that incites violence would be one that uses language or rhetoric that is intended to provoke or encourage violent behavior among the audience.
 Similarly, a person who incites someone else to break the law is encouraging them to commit a criminal act.
 In all cases, the term implies that the action or behavior is intended to provoke a particular response or reaction, and that it is likely to have a negative or harmful outcome.

-Example sentences of incite
+Example sentences containing incite

 1. The leader's speech was designed to incite a revolution amongst the citizens.